Daniel Paul - Mississippi's Best Community Newspaper

 Daniel Paul

-Funeral services for Daniel Paul, 68, of Monterey, LA will be held at Young’s Funeral Home in Ferriday on Monday, January 23, 2023, at 2 PM with Bro.
+FERRIDAY – Funeral services for Daniel Paul, 68, of Monterey, LA will be held at Young’s Funeral Home in Ferriday on Monday, Jan.
+23, 2023, at 2 p.m. with Bro.
 Tony Ganey officiating.
 Interment will follow at Paul Family Cemetery in Eva, LA, under the direction of Young’s Funeral Home.

 He is reunited with his wife, Paula Louise Cole Paul; parents, Joseph H. “Pete” Paul, and Dorothy Forman Paul; and brother, Dr. Joey Paul.